You are at the top of the page

 The Maharani died suddenly in 1863.
 Inconsolable, her son took her body to India for cremation.

-Marriage to Bamba Müller and Life at Elveden
+Marriage to Bamba Müller and life at Elveden

 Travelling back to India via Egypt, Duleep Singh met Bamba Müller who worked at a local mission school.
 The couple married in 1864 and were welcomed back to Britain by Queen Victoria.

-Elvedon became famed for shooting game, his favourite pastime.
+Elveden became famed for shooting game, his favourite pastime.
 However, his extravagant lifestyle caused frequent disputes with British authorities.

 Five of Bamba and Duleep Singh’s seven children survived infancy; each had their own relationship with life in Britain and their heritage as children to the Maharaja and Maharani of the Punjab.

-Conversion Back to Sikhism and Paris
+Conversion back to Sikhism, and Paris

 Duleep Singh converted back to the Sikh faith in 1886 and moved to Paris.
 He spent his last six years trying to reclaim the Punjab from the British.
 His increasingly-elaborate plans included conspiring with Russian and Irish revolutionaries.
 One of these, Patrick Casey, had been involved in a plot to assassinate Queen Victoria.